SuzeShardlow/SuzeShardlow.github.io/_talks/2019-06-26-my-first-podcast.md

 She was interviewing women in creative roles and counted coding as one of them.
 I accepted the invitation straightaway and, a few weeks later, went to record the podcast with her.

-We talked coding, crafting and creativity: what I love about them and how they’re all linked.
+We talk coding, crafting and creativity: what I love about them and how they’re all linked.

 Have a listen at the link on the right.